google/wireit/README.md

 ## Watch mode

-In _watch_ mode, Wireit monitors all `files` of a script, and of its transitive dependencies, and when there is a change, it re-runs only the affected scripts.
+In _watch_ mode, Wireit monitors all `files` of a script, and all `files` of its transitive dependencies, and when there is a change, it re-runs only the affected scripts.
 To enable watch mode, add the `watch` argument:

 ```sh
 npm run <script> watch